 A chance meeting during the foot and mouth epidemic of 2001 resulted in her riding for Phil and Maureen Smith.
 The first notable achievement for the Smiths was when Two Thyme won the British Eventing Intermediate Championships at Gatcombe in 2002.
 Two Thyme went on to win the British Eventing Open Championships twice, a title Ruth also won with Mayhem.

-Two Thyme’s greatest success came when he won the Luhmühlen Four Star in 2007.
-This resulted inthe pair being listed as reserve for the Beijing Olympics but, disappointingly, Two Thyme was injured and unable to compete – the biggest low of Ruth’s career.
+Two Thyme’s greatest success came when he won the Luhmühlen Five Star in 2007.
+This resulted in the pair being listed as reserve for the Beijing Olympics but, disappointingly, Two Thyme was injured and unable to compete – the biggest low of Ruth’s career.

-Ruth has benefited from being a part of the Lottery Funded World Class Programme.
-She has a fantastic back up team of vets, farriers, physios, sponsors, grooms and trainers and has combined hard work with the ultimate dedicated care and training for all the horses in her yard.
+Ruth is a highly esteemed coach in both disciplines, training riders away from competition and at events.
+She has benefited from being a part of the Lottery Funded World Class Programme and has a fantastic back up team of vets, farriers, physios, sponsors, grooms and trainers.
+Ruth has combined hard work with the ultimate dedicated care and training for all the horses in her yard.

-With her Eventing career now behind her, but her immense drive, dedication and ambition very much still in place, she has realistic hopes to compete and win medals in Dressage.
-With just over 3 years to the Tokyo 2020 Olympics it is the perfect time to build a team of horses capable of winning medals.
+Her immense drive, dedication and ambition is very much still in place, as she now balances both sports in pursuit of success.
 Ruth is looking for investors to help realise this goal and has a number of packages and ideas available to interested parties.

 Photos © Trevor Holt